gaepdit/geco/docs/GECO Instructions.md

 ## How to get help

-If you need any further assistance with GECO registration or facility access for your account, please contact ??? at ???.
+If you need any further assistance with GECO registration or facility access for your account, please contact Jing Wang at 404-363-7137.